 Forced return to your country of origin

 If you do not return independently to your country of origin, the Dutch government can forcibly return you.
-You can read more about that on this page.
+If you are forcibly removed, you will receive little or no money or support.
+You can read more about forced return on this page.

 Asylum application rejected